 The Visual Studio Content Installer uses .vsi files to install shared content to the correct location.
-For more information about how to install .vsi files, see How to: Install Community Components.
+For more information about how to install .vsi files, see How to: Find and Install Community Components.

 You must set specific values and attributes in the .vscontent file so that the Visual Studio Content Installer will know how and where to install the content files.
 For example, in the .vscontent file for a code snippet, you must do the following:

 Set the FileContentType element value to Code Snippet.

 Add an Attribute element that has the following attribute:

 lang: Specifies the language of the code snippet, either csharp, vb, SQL, JScript, HTML, or xml.

 To create a code snippet .vsi file

 Create a valid .vscontent file for the content.
 For more information about the .vscontent file schema, see How to: Package Components to Use the Visual Studio Content Installer.

 Select the files you want to include in the .vsi file (including the .vscontent file), right-click the selection, click Send To, and then click Compressed (zipped) Folder.
 The selected files are compressed into a single .zip file.

 Rename the file name extension of the .zip file to .vsi.